Why I Agreed to Let My Wife Become a Surrogate

-During our research phase, we talked to another military couple, where the wife had been a surrogate, to see how it worked out for them.
-They were able to answer a lot of our questions and reassured us that this could be a possibility for all families.
+During our research phase, we talked to another military couple, where the wife had become a surrogate.
+We wanted to see how it worked out for them.
+They were able to answer a lot of our questions.
+Moreover, they reassured us that this could be a possibility for all families.
 One question I had asked was about helping with the kids and things around the house, especially during the last month of pregnancy.
-Here’s what this military couple said – I worry about her since we have two little kids, if I’m out on deployment what’s she going to do.
+Here’s what this military couple said – “I worry about her since we have two little kids.
+If I’m out on deployment, what’s she going to do.”

-My military friend put my mind at ease about that, he said with the money she’ll be getting paid she can hire some help.
+My military friend put my mind at ease about that.
+He said with the money she’ll be getting as payment, she can hire some help.
 Also, there’s a group of military wives who have been or are now surrogates.
-They keep a list of house cleaners and babysitters that can get on the base and that people have been happy with.
-Between the assistance of the surrogacy agency and finding help within the group of wives, I’m convinced she’s not going to have any problems taking care of the home.
+They keep a list of house cleaners and babysitters.
+These people can get on the base and people have been happy with them.
+The assistance of the surrogacy agency and finding help within the group of wives convinced me that she’s not going to have any problems as a surrogate taking care of the home.

 It’s Hard for My Wife to Work a Regular Job

 As mentioned previously, I’m in the military.
 So we move quite a bit.
 Between moving and having small children, my wife can’t stay with a job long enough to move up in a company.
 It’s hard for her to get anything other than a low paying job.
 When she does have a job, the majority of the money my wife makes goes to child care.
 She doesn’t like being away from the kids and frankly, for the little money she makes, it isn’t worth it.
 Yes, Being a Surrogate is a 24-hour-a-day job.
 However, She will be spending those hours at home with our family.
 She’s getting a great work environment and her co-workers (kids) are adorable.